JGDR20/jgdr20/jmm/johnsmodelmadness/_artwork.md

 ![Cornish Fantasy][CornishFantasy]
 > Cornish Fantasy

+In the past many happy hours have been spent on holiday roaming through Cornish towns and villages.
+Now memories flood back of the life that thrived around the tiny fishing boats moored and at the quayside.

+The larger harbours have a lifeboat station as well as waterside houses, pubs and hotels.

+Cottages and houses, many fronting directly onto the narrow streets, are perched on the surrounding hills.

+Hopefully this sketch conveys the essence of such a scene.

 When time permits I will be adding a gallery of items from my sketchbooks.....

 ## Cartoons and technical books